Kaankozann/tronsr-template/INTRO.md

-A short introduction about your team<br>
+A short introduction about your team

-My name is Kaan KOZAN<br>
+My name is Kaan KOZAN

-I'm 30 years ol
+I'm 30 years old